-8.11.
+- 8.11.
 Where it is considered viable and practicable, contributions will be sought from developments to deliver localised improvements through delivering footpaths and leisure routes on or adjacent to the development site.
-Developments which help secure new links to key community facilities such as the school and the church will be considered favourably.
+Developments which help secure new links to key community facilities such as the school and the church will be considered favourably. - 8.12.

-- 8.12.
 The NNDP encourages development which addresses the impact of climate change by reducing the reliance on the private car.
 The creation of new pavements should be focused on where people live, work and go to school.
-Safe routes to and from the school in Newborough village should be provided through the improvement of existing pavements and where necessary the creation of new. - 8.13.
+Safe routes to and from the school in Newborough village should be provided through the improvement of existing pavements and where necessary the creation of new.
+The maintenance of existing footpaths within the parish is essential in the promotion of the health and wellbeing of new and existing residents.

+8.13.
 The use of the river as an asset is supported by the plan and the creation of riverside walks should be promoted by new development.
 If new development is located nearby or next to the river, it should utilize it as an asset and create a feature through the creation of footpaths and leisure routes.